Rob Conley. NCS Senior Accredited. Adv. Dip. TA Studies.

 panic and anxiety attacks

 I am currently accepting new clients and I offer a free initial telephone consultation.
 The next step is to arrange an initial face-to-face session, during which we can discuss what you want and why you have come for counselling or psychotherapy.
 If we both feel happy to continue working together we can arrange further sessions.
-I charge £40 for a 50 minute session.
-I also work with couples and charge £45 for a 50 minute session.
+For individual clients I charge £45 for a 50 minute session.
+My work with individuals is conducted on a weekly basis.
+I also work with couples and charge £45 for an initial 50 minute consultation.
+I work flexibly with couples, either on a weekly or fortnightly basis, depending on your situation.
+Working weekly allows us to explore issues more immediately, whereas working fortnightly allows you to experience being with each other in between sessions.
+After the initial couples consultation I charge £45 for a 50 minute session (weekly) and £75 for a 90 minute session (fortnightly).
 I have sessions available during the daytime and evening.